Find The Saint

 Missionary with Saint Lucian of Beauvais in Gaul

 Full of zeal for the kingdom of Jesus Christ, and burning with a holy desire to make his powerful name and the mysteries of his love and mercy known among the unfaithful, Quentin left Italy.
 With this move, he denounced all prospects of entitlement that he would get having a Roman senator as a father.
 Quentin decided to become a missionary in Gaul (modern day France).
 So, with Saint Lucian of Beauvais and others (the martyrs Saints Victoricus and Fuscian are said to have been Quentin’s followers), Quentin travelled to Gaul.
 Together, they preached the faith in France until they reached Amiens, where they parted.
 Saint Lucian went to Beauvais.
 Here, Saint Lucian sowed the seeds of divine faith in the hearts of many and received the crown of martyrdom in that city.
-Saint Quentin stayed at Amiens, endeavouring by his prayers and labours to make that country a portion of our Lord’s inheritance.
+Endeavoring by his prayers and labors to make that country a portion of our Lord’s inheritance, Quentin stayed at Amiens,

 Amiens

-Saint Quentin stayed at Amiens.
-He gave sight to the blind, vigor to paralytics, hearing to the deaf, and agility to the infirm, in the name of Our Lord, simply by the sign of the Cross.
-At all hours of the day he invoked his God in fervent supplications.
+In the name of Our Lord, simply by the sign of the Cross, Quentin gave sight to the blind, vigor to paralytics, hearing to the deaf, and agility to the infirm.
+At all hours of the day, he invoked God in fervent supplications.
 Quentin’s preaching and example won many converts in Amiens.
 But his works could not escape the notice of Rictius Varus, the Roman prefect who at that time represented Maximian Herculeus in Gaul.

 Imprisoned and Tortured